 How can I register my City & County bank account for eStatements?

 Registering is easy.
-After logging on to your online or mobile banking account with CCCU, click on the “Account Access” tab, then choose “eStatements.”
+After logging on to your online or mobile banking account with CCCU, click on the “Accounts” tab, then choose “E-Documents.”
 It is extremely important you follow the format listed for each of the form fields.
 You will need to provide a valid email address so you can be notified when your eStatements are available.

 How will I know when my eStatement registration has been completed?

-Once you've completed the registration process, you will receive an email confirming your successful registration for CCCU electronic banking statements.
+Once you've completed the registration process, you will receive an email confirming your successful registration for CCCU eStatements.

 Do I need any special software to use CCCU’s eStatement service?